luanteylo/hads_/README.md

 ### AWS setup

-After setup controller, it is necessary to define the permissions in AWS and create an AMI used to execute the tasks.
+After setup the controller, it is necessary to define the permissions in AWS and create an AMI used to execute the tasks.

 #### AWS permissions and setup